 I’ve always enjoyed watching calisthenic workout videos on YouTube.

 It’s the same feeling I get when I see an athletic body.
-I feel it’s sexy and attractive, not because the media has portrayed that is how we should look, but because deep down I feel that would be our natural form if it weren’t for all our processed food.
+I feel it’s sexy and attractive, not because the media has portrayed that is how we should look, but because deep down I feel that would be our natural form if it weren’t for all our processed food and conveniences.

 In watching these amazing feats of strength, I always felt baffled and over whelmed at how I could ever get from here, 5 push ups, and zero pull ups, to being a Bar Brother.